Information for Authors of IEEE Power & Energy Society Transactions Papers

 This section of the Transactions offers a vehicle that speeds publication of new results, discoveries, and developments.
 The section affords authors the opportunity to publish contributions within a few months of submission to ensure rapid dissemination of ideas and timely archiving of developments in our rapidly changing field.
 Original and significant contributions in applications, case studies, and research in all fields of power engineering are invited.
 Of specific interest are contributions defining emerging problems and special needs in specific areas.
 Authors are encouraged to submit contributions to the Letters Section offering new insight to established techniques, concepts, and methodologies in electric power engineering.
 Such contributions are distinctly different from discussions of papers recently published in the Transactions, in that the former seek to broaden the scope, and point to potential enhancements to existing and established technologies.

 The PES Transactions are hybrid journals, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
-Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
+If you choose to have your manuscript be an Open Access article, you commit to pay the discounted $1,950 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other application charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.

 It is the policy of the IEEE to own the copyright to the technical contributions it publishes on behalf of the interests of the IEEE, its authors, and their employers, and to facilitate the appropriate reuse of this material by others.
 To comply with United States copyright law, authors are required to sign and submit a completed IEEE Copyright Form.
 This form returns to authors and their employers full rights to reuse their material for their own purposes.